n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/SpreadsheetFile/README.md

 ## Node Reference

-- **Binary Property:** This is a text field used to specify the name of the data property used to read the spreadsheet file in n8n.
+When writing to a spreadsheet file, the *File Format* field can be used to specify the format of the file to save the data as.

-When writing to a spreadsheet file, the additional *File Format* property is available.

 - File Format
 	- CSV (Comma-separated values)